23 Day Silk Road & Stans Adventure Dep Bishkek

 DAY 1: BISHKEK

 All amazing adventures begin somewhere.
 For you, that’s Bishkek, Kyrgyzstan.
-The best way to arrive is to fly via Dubai; no matter when you arrive you’ll be met at the airport by a welcoming face who will drive you to your accommodation.
+No matter when you arrive, you’ll be met at the airport by a welcoming face who will drive you to your accommodation.

-Before dinner, we will hear the story of a local woman entrepreneur – in her own words.
-The group welcome dinner will be in one of our favourite local restaurants.
+Before dinner, you’ll hear the story of a local woman entrepreneur – in her own words.
+And then it’s time to get to know your fellow Patchies a little better over dinner at one of our favourite local restaurants.

 DAY 2: BISHKEK